-Taking part in a volunteer team is extremely rewarding and a lot of fun.
-It always involves practical, physical work, but no experience is needed and all training is given.
-Tasks are varied across a wide selection of Wildlife Trust reserves in the North East Hampshire area.
+Taking part in a volunteer task is extremely rewarding and a lot of fun.
+It always involves practical, physical work, but no experience is needed and training is given.
+Tasks are carried out on a wide selection of Hampshire Wildlife Trust reserves in the North East Hampshire area.
 These tasks can include fence construction, scrub clearance and invasive species control, as well as coppicing, hedge laying and even scything!

 There are also opportunities to help with checking on the welfare of the cattle that graze reserves for the benefit of wildlife.

-If you think that you might be interested in volunteering with the Trust, the process for signing up and getting stuck in involves the completion of a simple registration form and then you are pretty much ready to go.
+If you think you might be interested in volunteering, the process for signing up and getting stuck in involves the completion of a simple registration form and then you’re pretty much ready to go.